MrKahoobadoo/Capstone-Project/README.md

 ## Acknowledgments

 * Thanks to Dr. Bixler for being a great teacher and guiding me along the way
+* Thanks to ChatGPT for being the best syntax checker I could ever ask for

 <p align="right">(<a href="#readme-top">back to top</a>)</p>